tddg/cs571-spring20/proj3.md

 "Guest" role permission does not grant access for some reason.
 You can provide extra instructions about how your code can run on any other computers that you used for the measurement.
-**NOTE:** Make sure, with the instructions provided, your code can be compiled with no error and is runnable on Zeus.
+**NOTE:** You need to make sure, with your instructions provided in your README, your code can be compiled with no error and is runnable on Zeus.

 2. Commit all your changes (including document, code, README, and Makefile if any) by typing: